-- a) hiring, training, and overseeing poll workers and ballot counters as necessary; - b) distributing ballots, polling signs, and other material to the poll workers; - c) maintaining an accurate count of, and impounding, the ballots;

-- d) processing payment of all referendum staff, and maintaining accurate records of all hours worked and payments to those staff; - e) ensuring that all polling places are staffed at all times; and, - f) tabulating the ballots. - 2.
+- a) hiring, training, and overseeing poll workers and ballot counters as necessary; - b) distributing ballots, polling signs, and other material to the poll workers; - c) maintaining an accurate count of, and impounding, the ballots; - d) processing payment of all referendum staff, and maintaining accurate records of all hours worked and payments to those staff; - e) ensuring that all polling places are staffed at all times; and, - f) tabulating the ballots. - 2.
 If the Referendum Coordinator vacates the position, or does not fulfill the position's duties for any reason, the petitioning student organization shall propose a replacement to the Oversight Committee within five (5) class days of receiving notice of the vacancy. - 3.
-Salaries of the Referendum Coordinator, poll workers, and all referendum staff shall be determined by the petitioning student organization in consultation with the Oversight Committee. - 4.
-The Referendum Coordinator, Assistant Coordinator, and all referenda staff are independent contractors and the petitioning student organization assumes no responsibility or liability for their actions.
+Salaries of the Referendum Coordinator, poll workers, and all referendum staff shall be determined by the petitioning student organization in consultation with the Oversight Committee, and in accordance with Section IV.E of these procedures. - 4.
+The Referendum Coordinator, Assistant Coordinator, and all referenda staff are not employees of the petitioning student organization, independent contractors and the petitioning student organization assumes no responsibility or liability for their actions.